12 Best Online Learning Platforms for Business in 2025

 Feature AnalysisAssessment

 Content LibraryExcellent.
-Over 10,600 courses and specialized certificate programs from elite institutions and industry leaders.
+Over 10,600 courses (verify current totals on the vendor site) and specialized certificate programs from elite institutions and industry leaders.

 Admin & ReportingVery Good.
-Strong analytics and skill-tracking dashboards, with extensive integration capabilities on the Enterprise plan.
+Features include analytics dashboards and skill-tracking tools, with more options available on the Enterprise plan.

 User ExperienceGood.
-The platform is well-structured for guided learning, though some certificate paths demand a high time commitment.
+The interface supports guided learning well, though some certificate paths require a significant time commitment to complete.

 Pricing ModelMixed.
-The Team plan is a straightforward per-user subscription, but exact pricing is only shown at checkout.
+The Team plan is a per-user subscription, but exact pricing is only shown at checkout (verify current pricing on the vendor site).
 Enterprise is quote-based.

 Website: https://www.coursera.org/business